horseyhorsey/dotnet-new-ragemp-templates/src/Company.RageSolution.md

 # RageMp Server / Client side Solution

 This is for creating a solution anywhere but linked to your RAGEMP install path when building.
 All debugging etc is setup and ready to go.

-**Use / for rage install path to stay away from json error**
+**NOTE:** ***Use / for rage install path to steer clear of json errors***

+---

 ### Generate solution

+This generates a visual studio solution with projects needed.

 	dotnet new rage-solution -r "E:/RAGEMP" -s MyBeastSolution

+This generates a visual studio solution with projects needed and specifying a directory.

 	dotnet new rage-solution -r "E:/RAGEMP" -s MyBeastSolution -n MyBeastSolution

+**Params:**

 	-r Rage install path
 	-s Solution Name

-This generates a visual studio solution with projects needed.
+**Output structure:**

 	MyBeastSolution
 		+ Client-Side